 This group of veggies tends to thrive in the cool crisp days of fall, early winter and in early spring.
 Mid-summer, fall and very early spring are the times to plant seeds and / or transplants.

 When to plant depends on how long it takes the plant to mature to a harvestable size.
 As example, broccoli should be started from seed 12-14 weeks before your first frost in fall to allow it to mature before winter conditions start.
 While leaf lettuce only needs 4 weeks to reach a harvestable size.
 Seed packets or plant tags should provide this information.
-Our Vegetable Planter Guide also provides this information for 22 vegetables by way of a sliding guide adjusted to your frost dates.
-It tells when to start seed, when to plant, and when to expect the harvest.

 I find growing a fall salad garden is easy, quick, and is a great way to get started with ‘cool vegetables’.
 Leaf lettuce, spinach, and radishes can all have their seeds planted directly in the garden and will sprout quickly in the warm days and cool nights of fall.
 Watering the bed everyday during sprouting will speed up the getting started process.